cardiscardis/census-analysis-python/README.md

 Find more information here:

 The article details the preprocessing, analysis, and outcome of a specific census dataset for an unnamed town to help the local administration make decisions and formulate policies.
+The dataset could not be shared for private reasons.